42northgroup/42Viral/README.md

 The goal is to provide scalable and robust "kick start" for projects of any size.
 Provides an out of the box installer, user and privledge management and some common features and libraies that are usefull for secure and robust web development.

-## Third Party Support

-* Gravatar (Currently only avatars)
-* Disqus
-* Twitter
-* LinkedIn
-* Facebook
-* Google+
-* Yahoo!
-Local
-* Yelp

-## Data Portability

-We are working very hard to make all data as portable and as standards compliant as possible

-Profile data currently supports

-* vacard
-* xcard
-* hcard

-## Development

-Agile, Test Driven Development.

-Models, Components, Helpers and Behaviors, should be responsible for everything.
-While the project will provide UI and work-flows we should be able to drop all of the controllers (except those that provide web services) and views without losing the ability to manage the data.

 # Installation

 _As we are still in alpha development, these install instructions are written for core development_